 #merge both the question and answer dataframe with reply_to_message_id from answer DF and Id col qtns = pd.merge(df_ques, df_ans, left_on='id', right_on='reply_to_message_id') # qtns #Extract only the required columns from the merged o/p qtns[['id_x','from_x','text_x','id_y','from_y','reply_to_message_id_y','text_y']]

-Step 7: From the resultant dataframe , I just retrieved 2 text columns (text_x and text_y) which are nothing but questions and answers and using a for loop, looped through the dataframe and the output was written to a .txt file with Question in one line and it’s corresponding answer in the next line.
+Step 7: From the resultant data frame, I just retrieved 2 text columns (text_x and text_y) which are nothing but questions and answers and using a for loop, looped through the data frame and the output was written to a .txt file with Question in one line and it’s the corresponding answer in the next line.

 #extracting only 2 cols Qs and As(text_x = question and text_y = answer) and loop thru and print out Q and A qtns = qtns[['text_x','text_y']] #Open the txt for writing f = open(r'ED_QA.txt','a', encoding='utf8'); sys.stdout=f #using for loop for index, row in qtns.iterrows(): print("Question : " + str(row['text_x'])) print("Answer : " + str(row['text_y']))

-Step 8: The Output file will be created under Output folder in the right pane of the kaggle notebook as shown below:
+Step 8: The Output file will be created under the Output folder in the right pane of the Kaggle notebook as shown below:

 Step 10: The sample output of this program is as follows:

-Hope, I was able to explain my logic clearly and I also think that this blog would be useful for those who are trying to do the same exercise that I did, and benefit from it.
+I hope, I was able to explain my logic clearly and I also think that this blog would be useful for those who are trying to do the same exercise that I did and benefit from it.

 My 2 cents:

 Just wanted to share a simple tip that I followed to validate the output of this program.
-Usually chat history files have a large set of data.
+Usually, chat history files have a large set of data.
 So, I just took a subset of the data (say 1000 messages) and I manually analyzed all the 1000 messages, wrote down the ids of both questions and answers that were relevant.
 I then ran the program logic on the same set of data and compared the output with the result that I had got through manual analysis.
-The results were almost same , thus verifying my logic too.
-Once this was successful, I ran the same program with the entire dataset and the output was mind blowing, which was a valid set of question and answers pairs.
+The results were almost the same, thus verifying my logic too.
+Once this was successful, I ran the same program with the entire dataset and the output was mind-blowing, which was a valid set of question and answer pairs.